jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 d.
 Mount it to /mnt/disk2
 e.
 Add the lv-group to your fstab
 3. Using the same LVM as before
-a. add an additional virtualbox disk and the create a LVM physical disk
+a. add an additional VirtualBox disk and the create a LVM physical disk
 b.
 Grow the volume group and logical volume
 c.
 Grow the XFS file system
 4. Using LVM of the previous exercise on the logical volume lv-group create a 25 mb text file named datadump.txt